HITsz-TMG/awesome-llm-attributions/README.md

       a. hallucination of fact attribution
       b.
 Inability to attribute parameter knowledge of model self
       c.
-Validity of the knowledge source, some evidence may be wrong
+Validity of the knowledge source, some evidence may be wrong - source trustworthiness
       d.
 Bias in attribution method
       e.
 Over-attribution & under-attribution
       f.
 Knowledge conflict